ArmanVelani/3-AxisAccelerometer/index.md

 ### September 18th, 2018 (Week 03)

 Today the project [Schedule](https://github.com/ArmanVelani/3-AxisAccelerometer/blob/master/Schedule.mppwas) due.
 My schedule basically includes all the dates i need in order to finish my Project on time.
 Also I told Mr. Medri about the group I would prefer in future.
 I selected [Gursehaj](https://github.com/GursehajHarika) and [Shubham](https://github.com/Shubhamsharma1101) as i am already in a group with them for my software class.
 Gursehaj is currently working on a Barometric Pressure Sensor ([MS5611](https://img.dxcdn.com/productimages/sku_436671_1.jpg)) whereas Shubham is working on Temperature Sensor ([TMP102](https://cdn.shopify.com/s/files/1/0915/1182/products/13314-03a.jpg?v=1486427078)).
-In future we will connect all the sensors in order to used it as an extended attachment for Drones.
+In future we will connect all the sensors in order to use it as an extended attachment for Drones.
 It might be Published by our company we named as SAG Droning.
 (Shubham, Arman, Gursehaj Droning)

 Hopes up!
 Seeking for the best...